 Q1.
 I have a Krios session next week, when can I drop off grids?

-- Grid drop off and pick up hours are weekdays between 2-4pm.
-If you are dropping off unclipped grids, the deadline is Wednesday the week before your session.
-If dropping off pre-clipped grids, there is a grace period until Friday the week before your session.
+- Grid drop off and pick up hours are weekdays during business hours.
+If you are dropping off unclipped grids, the deadline is Wednesday at 1pm the week before your session.
+If dropping off pre-clipped grids, there is a grace period until Friday at 1pm the week before your session.
 If your lab is using this grace period, please notify email@example.com ahead of time.